farahallouch/UAWGM-ALD/README.md

 # reading in original dataset
 auto_vs_15 <- read_sas("auto_vs_15.sas7bdat")

-# Reading in data and subsetting dataset
+# Subsetting dataset
-# MAIN GM DATA
 gm_dta <- auto_vs_15 %>%
   filter(!(NOHIST == 1),
          !(WH == 0)) %>% # excluding people with < 50% work history (standard)
   select(cod_15, V_ICD, FINRACE, SEX, # selecting relevant variables (ICD codes, ICD 9 or 10, race, sex)
-         oddend, STUDYNO, V_ICD, YOB, PLANT, # (subjects with a weird end date for follow-up, study number, year of birth, plant #) yod15, YOUT16, yrin16, yrout15_new) %>% # If subject was still at GM for end of exposure assessment, YOUT = 95 (year of death, year of leaving work, year of entering work, year of leaving dataset (either yod or 2016 end of follow-up) mutate(yout16.0 = trunc(YOUT16) + 1900, # truncating years of leaving work for P-Y calculation yrout15_new.0 = ceiling(yrout15_new) + 1900, # taking ceiling of year of leaving cohort for P-Y calculation
+         oddend, STUDYNO, YOB, PLANT, # (subjects with a weird end date for follow-up, study number, year of birth, plant #) yod15, YOUT16, yrin16, yrout15_new) %>% # If subject was still at GM for end of exposure assessment, YOUT = 95 (year of death, year of leaving work, year of entering work, year of leaving dataset (either yod or 2016 end of follow-up) mutate(yout16.0 = trunc(YOUT16) + 1900, # truncating years of leaving work for P-Y calculation yrout15_new.0 = ceiling(yrout15_new) + 1900, # taking ceiling of year of leaving cohort for P-Y calculation